 These practices were tacitly sanctioned by the Argentinian church and explicitly supported by some clerics, such as the bishop who believed that tossing drugged prisoners into the sea was God’s way of separating the ‘wheat from the chaff.’

 Because God loves them and they love God, their enemies can easily be transformed in a subhuman ‘Other’ who can be killed without any qualms.
-In some cases their targets might be ‘kaffirs’, but the primary victims of jihadist/takfiri terrorism have been other Muslims, because killing for God enables you and you alone to decide what a real Muslim is or should be, and of course to murder anyone who doesn’t conform with your/God’s expectations.
+In some cases their targets might be ‘the kufar’ (infidels), but the primary victims of jihadist/takfiri terrorism have been other Muslims, because killing for God enables them to decide what a real Muslim is or should be, and who should be killed or not.

-I am not advocating secularism or atheism as some kind of panacea for this phenomenon.
-If we are ever to get out of this new age of cruelty, we ought to accept that all religions have a capacity to act as motivators for peace as well as violence, and Islam is no exception.
+I’m not advocating secularism or atheism as some kind of panacea for our new age of cruelty.
+But if we are going to get out of it, we ought to accept that all religions have a capacity to act as motivators for peace as well as violence, and Islam is no exception.